Duration:

 The MSc in Social Science of the Internet degree has a highly multi-disciplinary focus, which is reflected in the wide range of topics addressed in final theses.

-The MSc consists of four core papers, two option papers, four methods option papers, and the thesis.
+The MSc consists of four core papers, three option papers, and the thesis.

 The MSc course runs from October to August.
 Oxford University terms are referred to as Michaelmas Term, Hilary Term, and Trinity Term and normally last eight weeks.
 Please note that this information is provisional, and may be subject to change.